tobek/laminae/08-lep.md

 - orwell quote, ZHP wet dream, and it works
 -->

+aghast at this visitor crossing the gate between the two sides

 "optimistic evil" like nazis, their vision of social progress at all costs.